 Here is the list of conditions (REMOTE_CONDITION1, REMOTE_CONDITION2 in the example above) which can be used for the items that are specified with use of Jquery selectors:

 The following list of states can be used for both types of elements (and STATE1, and REMOTE_CONDITION1), but according to the documentation, they have not yet been fully realized, and their utilization won't bring about any changes to the elements:

-And you are welcome: here's some more 'real world' example of usage (the code for this demo form)
+And you are welcome: here's some more 'real world' example of usage.

 A short note

 At the moment there is no possibility to use a set of conditions (REMOTE_CONDITION1, REMOTE_CONDITION2 ...), method OR.
 If you have such need, you can use AJAX Forms.